 Calabria, the toe of the boot in southern Italy, has four mountain ranges - the Aspromonte, Pollino, Sila, and Serra - with some of the highest mountain peaks in Italy.
-Lush dense vegetation, clear water streams, lakes, and beautiful waterfalls grace these mountains, which are still perfectly wild and uncontaminated in many areas.
+Lush dense vegetation, clear streams, lakes, and beautiful waterfalls grace these mountains, which are still perfectly wild and uncontaminated in many areas.
 The air is cooler here, of course, so a trip to the mountains on a hot summer day is a great relief.

 Walking, hiking, climbing, horseback riding, fishing, and biking are all viable activities in the Calabrian mountains.
 In the winter you can also cross country and downhill ski; the major ski areas are found in the Sila Grande.

 See the Calabria Map for the location of the national parks in the four mountain ranges.

 At the very tip of the toe of Italy, the Aspromonte Mountains are the southernmost portion of the Apennines and offer a unique opportunity, standing on a beach and on a ski slope within the same hour.

 Located near the sea, the Aspromonte National Park is made up of marine sediment thousands of years old and features sharp granite cliffs.
 Its tallest peaks are around 2000 meters (6500 feet) and the park is a giant pyramid with thick stretches of trees (beech, black pine, chestnut, and white fir), almost tropical vegetation, and many rivers.

 Wildlife includes the wolf, peregrine falcon, the royal owl, and the Bonelli eagle; the entire area is full of archaeological and artistic sites that show off the area's rich culture.